zhuwq585/MSCCD/README.md

 3 Check the information in *tasks/task[taskId]/*, for each execution, there will be a folder named *detection** to save the result files

 ### Execute from a generated task
-By this part, we will execute the tool from a generated task.
+In this part, we will execute the tool from a generated task.
 We can easily change the detection granularity(required) and threshold(optional) by command.

 Just run it by **python3 controller.py [outputMode] [taskId] ([statementThreshold])**.

-For example, **python3 controller.py 1** means excute from tasks/task1. **python3 controller.py 2 0.9** means excute from tasks/task2, and set the detectionThreshold to 0.9
+For example, **python3 controller.py 1** means execute from tasks/task1. **python3 controller.py 2 0.9** means execute from tasks/task2, and set the detection threshold to 0.9

 ### About the two output modes